Anaheim Packing House

-Next door to Los Angeles County, Orange County adds an additional five giant roosters, with two all white roosters residing at the Anaheim Packing House, one in Newport Beach, one in Midway City, and one in Buena Park.
+Next door to Los Angeles County, Orange County adds an additional seven giant roosters, with four (yes, four) all white roosters residing at the Anaheim Packing House, one in Newport Beach, one in Midway City, and one in Buena Park.
 We've managed to collect pictures of the giant chickens in Midway City, Newport Beach, and Anaheim.
 The one in Newport Beach isn't alone though.
 If having a giant rooster live on your house isn't enough, the rooster in Newport Beach is surrounded by an entire crew of pirates too!

 Pirates and their Pet Chicken!

 In Newport Beach, one of the giant roosters brought along an entire ship's crew of pirates!
 There's a whole bunch of pirates swarming all over this house just like in Disney's Pirate's of the Caribbean; there's even a Captain Jack Sparrow.
 The pirates are in the middle of various pirate acts ranging from swinging down from the balconies to drinking various forms of alcohol.
 In addition to all the pirates, there is an Indian and a cowboy, a hunchback, some skeletons, the Statue of Liberty, a few animals and perched on the corner of the roof, a giant pinkish rooster!
 Yes the giant pinkish rooster is one of International Fiberglass's giant roosters, painted red and pink.
 Parking is a bit difficult in the area, but you can walk right up to many of the statues and pose for pictures with them.